appbaseio/reactive-manual/docs/v1.0.0/components/ReactiveElement.md

 ## Extending

 `ReactiveElement` component can be extended to
-1. customize the look and feel with `componentStyle`,
+1. customize the look and feel with `style`,
 2. render individual result data items using `onData`,
 3. render the entire result data using  `onAllData`.